The Legend of the Watchful Spirits: The Thread Between Worlds

 When a person loses someone they love,

-They gather the pieces.
+they gather the pieces.

-They breathe softly inside his chest.
+they breathe softly inside their chest.

 They whisper.

-In a shiver for no reason.
+In a shiver without reason.

-In a memory that arrives uninvited.
+In a memory that arrives unbidden.

 It is said that they recognize hearts that have loved sincerely.

-These hearts become beacons.
+These hearts become lighthouses.

-And when a human being deeply loves someone,
+And when a human loves someone deeply,

-An invisible thread is being woven.
+an invisible thread is woven.

 Even after death.

-Even after the silence.
+Even after silence.

-Even after all these years.
+Even after years.

 Spirits use this thread to travel.

-They carry the unspoken words.
+They carry unspoken words.

-Late pardons.
+Late apologies.

-They leave these messages in dreams.
+They place these messages in dreams,

 in intuitions,

-in the simple gestures of everyday life.
+in simple everyday gestures.

 A feather found on the ground.

-A song heard at the right time.
+A song heard at the right moment.

-An object that falls for no reason.
+An object falling for no reason.

 These are not coincidences.